Regulation and Supervision

 Loss Compensation Mechanism – MRP

-BEE4 has implemented a Loss Compensation Mechanism, which sets it apart from other organized markets.
-The goal is to provide compensation to investors in proven cases of losses resulting from actions or omissions by intermediaries, such as brokers and distributors, or by BEE4’s trading environment itself, as detailed in the MRP Regulations.
+BEE4 has implemented a Loss Compensation Mechanism, which is a distinguishing feature of organized markets.
+Its purpose is to provide compensation to investors in proven cases of losses resulting from the action or omission of intermediaries operating as brokers and dealers, or from BEE4’s own trading environment, as detailed in the MRP Regulation.

-Here’s the step-by-step guide to triggering this mechanism:
+See the step-by-step process to activate this mechanism:

 Step 1